Skip to main content

 Hand-picking: myth or reality?

-It is common to read that premium matcha is harvested by hand.
+It’s common to read that premium matcha is harvested by hand.
 It’s an appealing image, but the reality is more nuanced: harvesting is now almost exclusively mechanized, even for high-end matcha.
 Hand-picking requires a large, highly experienced workforce, making it rare and very expensive.
 These exceptional, hand-picked matcha varieties remain in Japan and are reserved for traditional tea ceremonies.

 From leaf to powder